 Is this online jewelry seller legit?
 Yes — but I don’t recommend them.
 Keep reading to find out why.

-Instead, check out our No. 1 recommendation for selling your diamond, Diamonds USA, which boasts an A+ Better Business Bureau rating and has successfully purchased more than $160 million worth of gold, diamonds and other fine jewelry and watches since it was founded in 1997.
+Instead, check out our No. 1 recommendation for selling your diamond, Diamonds USA, which boasts an A+ Better Business Bureau rating which buys all gold, diamonds and other fine jewelry and watches since it was founded in 2005.

 What you should know about I Do Now I Don't: